 What if I can’t make the In-Person dates work?

-If you can’t travel to the In-Person Track intensives or the scheduling doesn’t work out, you can always choose to enroll in just the Dog Trainer Course (which is completed entirely from home).
-The only logistical differences between the Dog Trainer Course and its In-Person Track add-on are that IPT students attend the in-person learning intensives, attend live cyber classes, and shadow a local mentor.
+If you can’t travel to the In-Person Track intensive or the scheduling doesn’t work out, you can always choose to enroll in just the Dog Trainer Course (which is completed entirely from home).
+The only logistical differences between the Dog Trainer Course and its In-Person Track add-on are that IPT students attend the in-person learning intensives, attend live cyber classes, and shadow professional mentors virtually.
 Learn more about the online-only Dog Trainer Course here.

 Do I get a special certification as an In-Person Track graduate?